People

 User perspective on learning environments

-This series also takes us to a place we all know: school.
+This series also took us to a place we all know: school.
 Far more than a place of learning, it is a place for social interaction and value education and in some ways reflects our society.
 Hardly any other place combines community and the built environment as concisely as a school.
-In our interview with the Edlach primary school in Dornbirn, teaching staff and pupils talk about their school life and give us an insight into how they perceive their built environment.
+In our interview with the Edlach primary school in Dornbirn, teaching staff and pupils talked about their school life and give us an insight into how they perceive their built environment.

 further